 Step 4: Thaw and Reheat the Rice

-When I want the rice to add in a dish, I submerge a baggie of frozen rice in warm water, and let it sit, refreshing the water a few times when it gets too cold.
+When I want the rice to add in a dish like chicken and rice soup, I submerge a baggie of frozen rice in warm water and let it sit, refreshing the water a few times when it gets too cold.
+Then, add the rice to your recipe the way that you normally would.

-If I just want hot rice, I put it in a microwave-safe container, add a splash of water, and reheat it in the microwave, loosely covered.
+If I just want hot rice, I put it in a microwave-safe container, add 1-2 Tablespoons of water to prevent dryness, and reheat it in the microwave, loosely covered.
 I cook it in 30-second increments, breaking apart and stirring between cooking, until hot.

 For more tips on what to do with leftovers or extras designed to be eaten over several meals, check out these MOMables tips on How to Store and Use Up Leftovers.